Marker suggests high second-hand smoke exposure in disadvantaged kids

 The researchers also looked at cotinine levels as a biomarker of active smoking and found that about 12 percent of the adolescents had levels high enough to be identified as smokers.

-“Cotinine is a breakdown product of nicotine and it indicates smoke exposure, but only over the past few days,” Benowitz said.
-“NNAL differs from cotinine in that it stays in the body for many weeks, making it potentially a more sensitive marker of intermittent exposure.”
+“Cotinine is a breakdown product of nicotine and it indicates smoke exposure, but only over the past few days,” Benowitz said.“NNAL differs from cotinine in that it stays in the body for many weeks, making it potentially a more sensitive marker of intermittent exposure.”

 The group with the highest proportion of active smokers were the African-American adolescents, at about 32 percent, the authors note.